orbit-love/community-ruby-notion-orbit/README.md

 ### Fetching New Notes

-Once, you have an instantiated client, you can fetch new notes and add them to your Orbit workspace by invoking the `#notes` method on the client:
+Once you have an instantiated client, you can fetch new notes and add them to your Orbit workspace by invoking the `#notes` method on the client:

 ```ruby
 client.notes